 Indicator b).
 Interviews with non-security staff, including case management, vocational, and medical staff, confirmed they knew how to protect evidence and act as a first responder.
-The Virginia Department of Corrections trains all facility staff on the first responder's expectation.
-Nonsecurity staff and contracted staff are provided the same training that the DOC staff go to annually.
+The Virginia Department of Corrections trains all facility staff on the first responder's expectations.
+Nonsecurity staff and contracted staff are provided the same training that the DOC staff receive annually.
 Training records and their ability to state the first responder's duties support an understanding of how to protect the inmate and the evidence.
-No non-security staff has to respond to a sexual assault allegation.
+No non-security staff member has to respond to a sexual assault allegation.

-The facility did not have any custody staff available who had acted as a first responder to an incident of sexual abuse case in the past 12 months.
-In one sexual harassment allegation received through an emergency grievance, documentation confirmed the parties were kept apart.
+The facility did not have any custody staff available who had acted as a first responder to a case of sexual abuse in the past 12 months.
+Most allegations of sexual abuse received in the past year were anonymous or reported though the hotline.
 The allegation would not have resulted in forensic evidence, and there was no SANE exam.
-The random staff interviewed support they have an understanding of the facility's efforts to protect inmates who allege sexual abuse, protect evidence, and provide quick access to medical and mental health care.
+The random staff interviewed support that they have an understanding of the facility's efforts to protect inmates who allege sexual abuse, protect evidence, and provide quick access to medical and mental health care.
 The medical staff was aware of the protocol to protect evidence on inmates until a Sexual Assault Nurse Examiner could see them.
-All Staff also knew the importance of thorough documentation of the incidents and maintaining confidentiality about the incident, except those staff needed to ensure care and support the investigative process.
+All Staff also knew the importance of thorough documentation of the incidents and maintaining confidentiality about the incident, except those staff who needed to ensure care and support the investigative process.
 The Auditor based the determination of compliance on the policies in place, the documents supporting the process, and the interviews with staff.

-115.65 5 Coordinated response
+115.65 Coordinated response

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-Coffeewood Correctional Center Pre-Audit Questionnaire
+Haynesville Correctional Center Pre-Audit Questionnaire

-Coffeewood Correctional Center PREA Plan
+Haynesville Correctional Center PREA Plan

 The VA DOC PREA Response Checklist

 OP 038.3 Prison Rape Elimination Act

 Investigative files

 Individuals interviewed/ observations made.

 Warden

 PREA Coordinator

+Medical staff

+Unit Manager

+Mental Health

+Investigators

 Summary determination.

 Indicator a).
-The Virginia Department of Correction has put language into the agency's PREA policy requiring a response plan and a checklist consistent with the standard's expectation.
-"Each Facility Unit Head or designee will develop a written plan to coordinate the actions taken staff by first responders, medical practitioners, Mental Health Clinicians, investigators, and facility leadership in response to a sexual

-abuse incident; see Sexual Assault Response Checklist 038_F6" The PREA policy and the agency PREA response checklist provide facilities direction in the development of a plan.
-The Auditor reviewed the 5-page plan, which discusses the roles of the first responder, the medical staff, the investigators, facility administrators, and the PREA
+The Virginia Department of Corrections has put language into the agency's PREA policy, requiring a response plan and a checklist consistent with the standard's expectation.
+"Each Facility Unit Head or designee will develop a written plan to coordinate the actions taken staff by first responders, medical practitioners, Mental Health Clinicians, investigators, and facility leadership in response to a sexual abuse incident; see Sexual Assault Response Checklist 038_F6" The PREA policy and the agency PREA response checklist provide facilities direction in the development of a plan.
+The Auditor reviewed the 16-page plan, which discusses the roles of the first responder, the medical staff, the investigators, facility administrators, and the PREA